 - a.
-PILOT & CREW NAMES This certificate shall name of each person aboard the glider and must be signed by one OO who witnessed take-off or landing or two independent witnesses present at take-off or landing. - b.
+PHYSICAL DATA This certificate shall identify the glider and each person aboard.
+It must be signed by one OO who witnessed the take-off or landing or by two independent witnesses present at take-off or landing. - b.
 TAKE-OFF This certificate shall list the time and location of take-off and must be signed by an OO or an air traffic controller who witnessed the take-off. - c.
-LANDING This certificate must list the time and location of landing and be signed by an OO or an air traffic controller who witnessed landing.
-In the absence of any such witness, the certificate listed in 5.3.2d is required.
+LANDING This certificate must list the time and location of landing and be signed by an OO or an air traffic controller who witnessed the landing.
+In the absence of any such witness, the certificate listed in 5.3.2c is required.